codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * Configuring the Runtime as an Argo Application

 **Git Runtime token**
-You can use the same token you used for the first Runtime.
+You can use the same Git Runtime token you used for the first Runtime.

 **Git user token**